cf020031308/cf020031308.github.io/blog/a-brief-history-of-my-task-management/readme.md

   2. put other tasks into inbox/Inbox

-* daily: working on `todo.md`
+* daily: work on `todo.md`
-  1. work on Doing (maybe with Pomodoro).
-Every task is assigned an hour at most.
+  1. do tasks: To Do -> Doing -> Done
-  2. put tasks not done in an hour into Overtime
+  2. tag tasks with #abort and reason, move into Done
-  3. put tasks done into Done
+  3. tag tasks with #suspend and restart condition, move into Done

-* weekly: planning on `inbox.md`
+* weekly: plan with `inbox.md`
+  1. move suspended tasks from todo/Done into Inbox
-  1. following OKR, move tasks from Inbox into Don't Do, Maybe Later and Can do
+  2. following OKR, move tasks from Inbox into Don't Do, Maybe Later and Can do
-  2. analyse why tasks in todo/Overtime are suspended.
-Then following OKR
-     1. split the task into parts that can be worked on, move them to Can Do
-     2. tagged #abort with reason, move the task into Don't Do
-     3. tagged #suspend with restart condition, move the task into Maybe Later
   3. move tasks in Can Do which can be worked on in the following week to todo/To Do

-* monthly: reviewing on ChangeLogs
+* monthly: review ChangeLogs
-  1. organize todo/Done
+  1. move aborted tasks in todo/Done into inbox/Don't Do
+  2. summarize todo/Done
-  2. review ChangeLog of the same month in last year
+  3. review ChangeLog of the same month in last year
-  3. amend inbox/OKR
+  4. amend inbox/OKR
-  4. publish ChangeLog of last month
+  5. publish ChangeLog of last month

 [todo.txt]: <https://github.com/todotxt/todo.txt> "todo.txt"